The Complete Guide to Zone 0 Landscaping in San Diego

 The health and maintenance of a plant are often just as important as the species itself.
 Healthy, properly irrigated vegetation that is routinely pruned and free of dead material generally performs better than neglected landscapes, regardless of plant type.

-Every property should be evaluated individually, taking into account the home's location, surrounding vegetation, slope, prevailing winds, irrigation, and overall landscape design.
+Every property should be evaluated individually, taking into account the home's location, surrounding vegetation, slope, prevailing winds, irrigation, and overall Landscape Design.

 Tree Placement and Maintenance